scriptituk/ttf2pscid2/README.md

 Options may also be set by a JSON-encoded object of key/value pairs, passed as a PostScript string token (in parenthesis) after the script filename (Ghostscript must be called with the `--` command line option).
 JSON-supplied options take precedence over parameter switches.
-The advantage of JSON is that UTF gets converted to an ASCII-compatible representation as required by PstScript.
+The advantage of JSON is that UTF gets converted to an ASCII-compatible representation as required by PostScript.
 Note that PostScript string literals require the three special characters ( ) \ to be backslash-escaped (balanced pairs of parentheses need not be) and non-ASCII characters converted to octal escape sequences.
 This PostScript-escaping must be done on the JSON-encoded string and on any non-ASCII subset string.
 Final shell-escaping is also advisable.